 Polaroid-Inspired Ceramic Tile Coasters

 If you’re a hobbyist photographer or an aspiring Insta influencer, use your pictures to tart up plain ceramic tiles by turning them into Polaroid-inspired coasters.
-Darkroom & Dearly’s Brittany Moser recommends using square tiles, colour photos, Mod Podge, a foam brush, sealant, and felt pads to create the quirky coasters.
+Darkroom & Dearly’s Brittany Moser recommends using square tiles, color photos, Mod Podge, a foam brush, sealant, and felt pads to create the quirky coasters.

 Make sure your photos are trimmed to a width of 9.5cm and a height of 8.2cm.
 Position them on the tiles so that there’s a 0.6cm border on the top and sides, and a 1.9cm border at the bottom of the photo, to give them that classic Polaroid look.

-DIY Hand Painted Tea Set
+DIY Hand-Painted Tea Set